Logo GameDevFoundry

 Review each issue and collaboratively discuss:

 Capture these insights and assign follow-up tasks when needed.
+Documenting the identified risks and planned mitigations demonstrates due diligence for stakeholders and insurers.

 5. Close with Positivity